Last updated on July 30, 2026

 One-Drops

 The decks that will want these spells anyway already have a ton of 1-drops.
-They generally want to do other things with them than sacrifice them for these spells, but these are emergency applications, let’s say.
-So Dragon's Rage Channeler, Ragavan, Nimble Pilferer, Arboreal Grazer, and whatever else flows from the new archetypes MH3 will enable.
+They generally want to do other things with them than sacrifice them, but these are emergency applications, let’s say.
+So Dragon's Rage Channeler, Ragavan, Nimble Pilferer, Arboreal Grazer, and whatever else you have laying around.

 Wrap Up